Go to page content

 3. Brush and floss your teeth daily and correctly.

-The rule of thumb is to brush and floss twice a day.
+The rule of thumb is to brush twice a day and floss daily.
 But if you wear an orthodontic device, it’s best to perform those tasks after every meal.
 Ask your dentist about oral hygiene tools you can invest in for more effective cleaning during treatment.

 4. Check with a doctor about your mouth breathing.